zannloo/tp/docs/DeveloperGuide.md

 * 2a.
 User inputs help with specific command.

     * 2a1.
-ProfBook displays help message specific to input command
+ProfBook displays help message specific to input command.

       Use case ends.